sporkupine/Paducah-Coffee-Site/README.md

   - first must optimize and reorganize the entire app
     - each feature module must have its own routing config to implement lazy loading
 - potentially: add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)'
-- Add a loading spinner (auth component, cart component, blog component. really anywhere that will/does connect to Firebase)
+- Implement the loading spinner (cart component, blog component. really anywhere that will/does connect to Firebase)

 ### DONE: